waqaribnm/waqaribnm/README.md

 - 👋 Hi, I’m Waqar Ahmad Khan @waqaribnm
 - 👀 I’m interested in Artifical Inteligence and Security
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently working with Python and JavaScript
 - 💞️ I’m looking to collaborate on Machine Learnig and Social Network Analysis Projects
 - 📫 Reach me at twitter.com/waqaribnm